-Associate Dean of International Programs, School of Social Ecology
+Associate Dean of Research and International Programs, School of Social Ecology

 Professor of Urban Planning and Public Policy and Political Science